jerry612/simple-REST-API/README.md

 ## Usage
 1. Run `node server.js` to start the server
 2. Try a GET request to one of the example endpoints:  [http://localhost:3000/crimes/7-day-moving-average](http://localhost:3000/crimes/7-day-moving-average).
-This should return a JSON array of data representing the dates with their 7 day moving average  of number of crimes committed during that period across the entire city.
+This should return a JSON array of data representing 7 day moving average of number of crimes committed during that period across the entire city.

 ## Query Example